MithunW/Edu_App/README.md

 #Education App

-A Flutter project whic enables students to receive weekly question papers.
+A Flutter project which enables students to receive weekly question papers.